osrf/collaboration/multiphysics.md

 ### Simbody
 [Simbody](https://simtk.org/home/simbody/) is a bio-mechanical inspired rigid multibody dynamics engine.
-It is the solved used by [OpenSim](https://simtk.org/???), a popular muscular-skeletal simualtion front-end commonly used by researchers in the bio-mechanical community.
+It is the solver used by [OpenSim](https://simtk.org/???), a popular muscular-skeletal simualtion front-end commonly used by researchers in the bio-mechanical community.

 Simbody was recently moved to [github repository](https://github.com/simbody/).